isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Lawyer's Tongue.md

 <section>
 	<img title="Photo by Flora and Fauna Web." src="/images/Plants/lawyerstongue_ffw.jfif">
 	<p>Lawyer’s Tongue is a unique-looking succulent with leaves they look like they are layered upon one another like a fan.
 It is usually kept as a small plant less than 20cm tall, but can get up to 50cm tall if it is kept in a large enough pot.</p>
-	<p>A <a href="/learn-more-about-gardening/glossary/#p">perennial</a>, succulent shrub, Lawyer’s Tongue make good additions to container gardening or in a succulent dish arrangement.</p>
+	<p>A <a href="/learn-more-about-gardening/glossary/#p">perennial</a>, succulent shrub, Lawyer’s Tongue make good additions to <a href="/page-index/horticulture-techniques/planting-in-containers/">container gardening</a> or in a succulent dish arrangement.</p>
 	 <br>
 </section>

 <section>
   <h4>Environmental needs:</h4>
-  <p>Lawyer’s Tongue grows best in 4-8 hours of indirect sunlight.
-Some direct sunlight will cause its leaf tips to flush red, but more than 6 hours of direct sun will cause sunburn.
-This plant grows best in sandy soil at least 10cm deep, making it suitable for container gardening.
-This plant is vulnerable to root rot and will need plenty of drainage.</p>
+  <p>Lawyer’s Tongue grows best in <a href="/page-index/horticulture-techniques/gauging-light/">4-8 hours of indirect sunlight</a>.
+Some direct sunlight will cause its leaf tips to flush red, but more than 6 hours of direct sun will cause <a href="/page-index/plant-problems/sunburn/">sunburn</a>.
+This plant grows best in <a href="/page-index/horticulture-techniques/soil/">sandy soil</a> at least 10cm deep, making it suitable for <a href="/page-index/horticulture-techniques/planting-in-containers/">container gardening</a>.
+This plant is vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a> and will need plenty of drainage.</p>
 	<br>
 </section>